Call us 0333 370 4333

 A PLN cannot be used for recovering VAT, Corporation Tax or any other taxes.

-When will HMRC issue a PLN for NICs?
+When will HMRC issue a Personal liability Notice for NICs?

 HMRC will exercise its powers when it believes tax has been evaded as the result of fraud or neglect.